 Terramycin – Application in Powder Form

-The formulations of Terramycin TM25 and TM50, can be mixed with confectioners’ sugar to make a dust mixture that can be applied to honey bee colonies as a control measure to American foulbrood disease infestation.
+The formulations of Terramycin TM25 and TM50 can be mixed with confectioners’ sugar to make a dust mixture that can be applied to honey bee colonies as a control measure for American foulbrood disease infestation.
 A dosage of 267 milligrams of active ingredient per ounce of the mixture in three applications is recommended.
 The application should be at done every four to five days for three applications.

-For TM25, to produce dust mixture containing approximately 267 milligram of the active ingredient, one should mix an entire 6.4 oz. package with 2 pounds of ground sugar.
+For TM25, to produce a dust mixture containing approximately 267 milligrams of the active ingredient, one should mix an entire 6.4 oz. package with 2 pounds of ground sugar.
 This amount is enough to treat approximately twelve colonies at three dustings per colony.
-For the TM50 formulation, one should add three ounces of the formulation to two pounds confectioner’s sugar.
+For the TM50 formulation, one should add three ounces of the formulation to two pounds of confectioner’s sugar.
 This produces enough dust mixture to treat eleven colonies at three dustings of one ounce each.

 Though the dust mixture can be applied to the top bars of the frames in any hive body, it is best to dust just above the body that holds the brood.
 The dust mixture should be at the outer edges of the frames to avoid dropping dust into the brood cluster.
 Uncapped brood cells must not be dusted as this could kill them.
 There are reports of the death of larvae attributed to Terramycin dust coming into contact with them.